Youth

 • Sessions: Spring session runs from April 1 – June 15.
 Summer session begins on June 16 – August 31.
 Fall session is September 1 – the weekend of the Frost Bite regatta in Wichita (typically the first Sunday in November).
 Winter session runs from December 1 through the end of March.

-• Fees: For 2024, the spring, summer, and fall sessions each cost $390 (except Novices pay $300 for their first season).
+• Fees: For 2024, the spring, summer, and fall sessions each cost $390 (except Novices pay $300 for their first session).
 The 2024-2025 winter session will likely cost $175 and may require an optional YMCA membership (roughly one third of workouts will be held at the Wellmark Y).
+However, winter training might also be held at the Easter Lake boathouse erg room.

-• Regattas and Traveling: in addition to the fees listed above, participants are expected to attend regattas with associated travel costs.
-Entry fees are included as part of club dues.
+• Regattas and Traveling: in addition to the fees listed above, participants are expected to attend regattas with associated travel costs and entry fees.
 Questions about these costs can be directed to the parent organizer listed below.

 • Scholarships: families for whom these costs present a hardship may apply to the Board for scholarships.
 Questions about eligibility should be directed to the parent organizer listed below.